GD427 MK IV

 I moved onto the clutch bleeding where it apperared to bleed ok.
 I tried the pedal and it all seemed good.
 Again, topped up the resorvoir to the "Full" mark.

 A while later, I noticed a small puddle of fluid underneath the gearbox bellhousing.
-The clutch reservoir level ad dropped.
+The clutch reservoir level had dropped.
 On investigating with a torch, and peeking in through only a few of the small openings, I could see that the fluid supply fitting had a small weep.
 If you remember I made a fitting here.

-Since this is all inside the bellhousing, and also the fitting was made to a sort length for neatness, I couldn't tighten the fitting from outside the gearbox housing.
+Since this is all inside the bellhousing, and also the fitting was made to a short length for neatness, I couldn't tighten the fitting from outside the gearbox housing.
 (Hindsight would have been a great thing).

 The only way to fix this was to remove the engine!